jefflill/checkrr/NAS-SETUP.md

 # This is safer to use most of the time because it'll keep files
 # on the backup even when they no longer exist on the source.

-rsync --recursive --times /mnt/user/ /mnt/backup/
+if [[ "$1" == "clean" ]; then
     # Use this occasionally to clear extranious files and folders
     # from the backup.

-# rsync --recursive --times --delete-during --force /mnt/user/ /mnt/backup/
+    if ! rsync --delete-during --force ---recursive --times /mnt/user/ /mnt/backup/
+        echo
+        echo "*** ERROR: Backup failed"
+        echo
+        exit 1
+    fi
+else
+    # This is safer to use most of the time because it'll keep files
+    # on the backup even when they no longer exist on the source.

+    if ! rsync --recursive --times /mnt/user/ /mnt/backup/; then
+        echo
+        echo "*** ERROR: Backup failed"
+        echo
+        exit 1
+    fi
+fi

 # Unmount the backup drives.

 umount /mnt/backup

+# Restart the Docker apps.

+echo "Starting apps..."
+docker start $dataApps

 echo
 echo "*** Backup Complete ***"